xdevplatform/autohook/README.md

 TWITTER_WEBHOOK_ENV= # https://developer.twitter.com/en/account/environments ➡️ One of 'Dev environment label' or 'Prod environment label'
 ```

-Autohook will pick up these details automatically, so you won't have to specify anytihing in code or via CLI.
+Autohook will pick up these details automatically, so you won't have to specify anything in code or via CLI.

 ## Env variables